brotatotes/bht-automation/bht gen 1/Matthew/Chapter 26/Matthew 26 40 bht.md

 ### Philip Schaff:
 1. "Excessive sorrow has this result (comp.
 Luke 22:45).
 Spiritual influences, too, exhaust the body."
 2. "Their drowsiness does not prove insensibility; they had, however, been warned to watch."
-3. "What, or 'so then.'
+3. "What, or ‘so then.’
 This indicates disappointment, if not displeasure.
 His chosen friends had failed to comfort Him in this crisis."

 ### Archibald T Robertson:
 1. "There is a tone of sad disappointment at the discovery that they were asleep after the earnest plea that they keep awake."